Weed, California: Boles Fire

 On September 15, 2014, the Boles Fire spread through Weed, driven by 40-mph winds.
 The fire started behind the Boles Creek Apartments in the central part of Weed at approximately 1:30 p.m., and within four hours quickly spread to over 200 acre.
 Evacuations were immediately ordered, and a shelter was first set up at College of the Siskiyous, but as fire headed towards the college, the evacuation center was relocated first to the Siskiyou Golden Fairgrounds in Yreka, then to Yreka and Mount Shasta High Schools, then to the armory in Mt.
 Shasta.

 Over 200 structures were damaged or destroyed, including two churches, the elementary school, high school, and Roseburg mill.
 The schools and mill sustained only minimal damage to outbuildings.
 About 7,678 Pacific Power customers in both Weed and Mt.
 Shasta lost power as a result of the fire.

 Beaughan Spring

 The City of Weed gets its water from the Beaughan Spring, with the water being piped directly to homes.

-In September 2016, The New York Times reported French billionaire Pierre Papillaud demanded that Weed give up its Beaughan Spring spring water source so that Papillaud's bottle water company could have more water to sell.
+In September 2016, The New York Times reported that French billionaire Pierre Papillaud demanded that Weed give up its Beaughan Spring spring water source so that Papillaud's bottle water company could have more water to sell.
 Disconnecting from Beaughan Spring would leave Weed without public water.
 In March 2021, it was reported that the parties involved had reached a compromise which will allow Weed to continue to have access to water from Beaughan Spring in perpetuity.